chainstack/docs/docs/reference/glossary.md

 ## Blockchain protocol

-The blockchain protocol such as Fabric, Corda, MultiChain, Quorum, and Ethereum among several others.
+The blockchain protocol such as Hyperledger Fabric, Corda, MultiChain, Quorum, and Ethereum among several others.

 ## Consortium